Audio-Language Models for Audio-Centric Tasks: A Systematic Survey: Foundations

 \subsubsection{Cooperated Systems}

 This system employs an LLM as a planning agent and comprises various model types mentioned above.
-Its design facilitates the selection and utilization of each model's inherent complementary strengths, tailored to downstream task requirements.
+It selects and facilitates different models based on their complementary strengths.
 Through the collaboration of these diverse models, the system can tackle a wider array of complex tasks compared to a solitary model alone \cite{li2024survey}.
+Their memory usage varies with the loaded foundation models, and inference latency depends on execution paths.
+They face unique convergence challenges from the interplay between component performance and policy learning, and achieve distinctive generalization through modular capability composition.

+Given the distinct characteristics of each architecture, the choice of which to adopt should be guided by application requirements.
+Two-tower models excel in retrieval-heavy scenarios that benefit from precomputed embeddings; two-head models are preferable for open-ended reasoning and instruction following; one-head models remain promising for unified modeling but are less mature; cooperated systems offer flexibility for tasks requiring modular decomposition or external tools.
+These choices must also consider the constraints of different deployment environments: cloud-based batch processing can accommodate large multimodal models for high accuracy; edge or on-device inference, being resource-constrained, is better suited for two-tower models or lightweight codec-based models; real-time streaming systems, sensitive to latency, require careful management of decoding overhead and bitrate-fidelity trade-offs.